Fresh guacamole recipe: zesty, garlicky with a hint of lime and the zing of cilantro… quick, easy and to-die-for-delicious!

 Triple Blade Herb Scissors:

-You can use regular scissors to chop your cilantro, but I love my triple blade herb scissors.
-Three blades on each side of the scissors makes chopping herbs a snap.
+You can use regular scissors to chop your cilantro, but I LOVE my triple blade herb scissors.
+Three blades on each side of the scissors makes chopping herbs a breeze!

 Add a dash of salt, give it all a stir, and you’re done!